+ Add a level of sophistication 🍷 to acing Leadership interviews

 My client calls this "adding a level of sophistication." 🍷

-My clients have landed offers from Meta, Google, Microsoft, Walmart, Tesla, Stripe, Intuit, Nvidia, Glean, Retool, Apple and Tubi in Staff, principal, GPM, Director, and VP of Product roles with total comp up to $1.2M this year in 2025.
+Our clients have landed roles at Meta, Google, Microsoft, Uber, Coinbase, Glean, Walmart, Tesla, Stripe, Intuit, Nvidia, Glean, Retool, Apple, and Tubi from Staff and Principal to GPM, Director, and VP, with compensation up to $1.6M!

 Unsubscribe · Preferences